SciML/SciMLBook/README.md

 technique, and a scientific application.
 These three together form a complete usable program that is demonstrated.

-Homework 0: Using HPC Clusters

 - The basics of scientific simulators (Week 1-2)
   - What is Scientific Machine Learning?
   - Optimization of serial code.
   - Introduction to discrete and continuous dynamical systems.
 - Introduction to Parallel Computing (Week 2-3)
-  - Tutorial on using the Supercloud HPC (Get an account setup!)
   - Forms of parallelism and applications
   - Parallelizing differential equation solvers
   - Optimal local parallelism via multithreading
   - Linear Algebra libraries you should know

-Homework 1: Parallelized global sensitivity analysis of discrete and continuous dynamical systems
+Homework 1: Parallelized dynamical system simulations and ODE integrators

 - Continuous Dynamics (Week 4)
   - Ordinary differential equations as the language for ecology, Newtonian mechanics,